Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Volkswagen Beetle Ads 1959

-His team’s breakthrough Volkswagen Beetle “Think Small” campaign was clever and boldly honest.
-It introduced the peculiar-looking car to the U.S. market, capitalizing on its stark contrasts to American-made vehicles at the time.
-The campaign—ranked as the best in the 20th century by Ad Age—transformed modern advertising.
+In 1959, his agency’s breakthrough Volkswagen Beetle “Think Small” campaign introduced this little, peculiar-looking German car to U.S. car buyers at a time when big-sized American-made vehicles ruled the road.
+The minimalist campaign was not only clever and honest but also ensured the car stood out.
+The campaign, ranked as the best in the 20th century by Ad Age—transformed modern advertising.

-Use specifics.
-If customers save 18% by shopping in your store, say so.
-This is more credible than claiming everyone will save like never before.
+Be specific.
+If buyers save 18% by shopping in your store, say so.
+It’s more credible than claiming everyone will save like never before.

 Again, Ogilvy can shed light here: “You need to tell the truth and be specific.
 With concrete numbers, meaningful phrases, and precise details, your copy becomes real.
 And when things sound real, people believe them.”